Pharmaceuticals in the Environment

-We conduct environmental risk assessments on our products from the development phase through product launch to understand and manage product impacts from manufacturing and patient use.
-We assess products in a manner consistent with the most stringent applicable global regulations, including the regulatory review processes of the the U.S. Food and Drug Administration and the European Medicines Agency.
+We conduct environmental risk assessments on our products (small molecules, biologics and vaccines), from the development phase through product launch, to understand and manage product impacts from manufacturing and patient use.
+We assess products in a manner consistent with the most stringent applicable global regulations, including the regulatory review processes of the U.S. Food and Drug Administration and the European Medicines Agency.
 Product environmental safety profiles are reassessed during periodic renewals of product filings, and risk-mitigation actions are implemented when needed.

-We carefully monitor scientific research on the issue of pharmaceuticals in the environment, in particular studies that evaluate the potential effects pharmaceutical products may have on the aquatic environment and human health.
+We carefully monitor scientific research on the issue of pharmaceuticals in the environment (PIE), including studies that evaluate the potential effects pharmaceutical products may have on the aquatic environment and human health.

 Pharmaceutical compounds have been found to enter the environment primarily through the use of medicines by humans and animals, and the subsequent excretion into wastewater treatment systems, water bodies or soil.
 Other potential environmental routes include manufacturing wastewater discharges and waste disposal.

-We carefully monitor scientific research on the issue of pharmaceuticals in the environment (PIE)—in particular, studies that evaluate the potential effects pharmaceutical products may have on the aquatic environment and human health.
-We support the use of science-based environmental risk assessments, and we will continue to collaborate with regulatory, academic, health care and research organizations to identify additional needs for data on the migration, duration and effects of pharmaceuticals in the environment.
+We carefully monitor scientific research on the issue of PIE, including studies that evaluate the potential effects pharmaceutical products may have on the aquatic environment and human health.
+We support the use of science-based environmental risk assessments, and we will continue to collaborate with regulatory, academic, health care and research organizations to identify additional needs for data on pharmaceuticals in the environment.